 Another alternative to the little black dress is the midi black dress.
 Go for a pencil type of dress.
 An A-type of the midi dress is business casual.

-As it goes for the shoes, your heels can be higher than usually.
+As it goes for the shoes, your heels can be higher than usualy.
 Yet, platforms are still not in order.
 Even though it is winter, you shouldn’t wear boots.
 Boots are not an excellent choice for an evening event after all.
 You could, however, put on ankle boots.
 Finally, time to wear that lace Dolce Gabbana ankle boots.
 Anyway, I advise you to wear detailed or velvet pumps this time.
 Worth mentioning, if you go for velvet pumps, make sure they are in darker hues.

 Your makeup can be bolder this time.
 Still, don’t exaggerate and don’t wear glitter.
 Go for a dark smokey makeup, spiced up with coloured eyeliner that will give that special edge to your entire look.
 Choose dark lipstick over the bright red one.
 No glitter on your nails, please.
 You can wear dark polish.